 3. Usability Concerns: Triple Folding Complexity

 Opening and handling a phone that folds twice sounds cool on paper, but how easy will it be in real life?
-Even current foldables like the Galaxy Z Fold 5 can be awkward to open in public or use comfortably.
-Folding and unfolding three sections could become cumbersome, reducing convenience and daily practicality.
+Even current foldables like the Galaxy Z Fold 5 can be awkward to open in public.
+Folding and unfolding three sections could become cumbersome, reducing daily practicality.

 4. Lack of Essential Features